Volst/graphql-authentication/README.md

 A very opinionated user authentication package for [GraphQL](https://graphql.org/).
 It uses old-school email/password authentication.

 This package provides **a GraphQL schema and GraphQL resolvers** for everything you need related to authentication.
 It does not access your data layer (e.g. an ORM); for that you need to write an _adapter_ (which is not hard to do).
 If you use Prisma, there is already an adapter for you, **[graphql-authentication-prisma](https://github.com/Volst/graphql-authentication/tree/master/packages/graphql-authentication-prisma)**.
+You can also checkout the [`examples/`](https://github.com/Volst/graphql-authentication/tree/master/examples) folder with examples on how to write an adapter for Sequelize and TypeORM!

 **Features:**